-26 Cigarette headlines can operate in two main ways.
+27 Cigarette headlines can operate in two main ways.
 First, the headline could contain information about non-price factors, including the health consequences of smoking and social norms.
 Second, the headline could contain information about the expected or actual future increase in the price of cigarettes.
 If headlines provide information about expected future prices, the headlines could be changing behavior by increasing the salience of the future prices.
 We distinguish these two channels by separating the cigarette headlines into those that contain the word tax and those that do not contain the word tax.
-Table A3 shows that the estimated effect in Table 3 is driven exclusively by cigarette headlines that do not contain the word tax, providing no evidence that the headlines are changing behavior by providing information that enhances the price effect.
+Table A3 shows that the estimated effect in Table 3 is driven exclusively by cigarette headlines that do not contain the word tax, providing no evidence that the headlines are changing behavior by providing information more relevant to taxes than to smoking itself.